Today's Wednesday • 8 mins read

 When people feel hopeless, they become indifferent to both their internal and external environment.
 They find it hard to concretize their plans, realize alternate solutions to problems, and imagine that someone could help them find solutions to their issues.

-According to the “Hopelessness Theory of Depression” by Metalsky, & Alloy, 1989, hopeless people grow a negative view of themselves, often seeing themselves as worthless.
+The “Hopelessness Theory of Depression” (Metalsky & Alloy, 1989) suggests that hopeless people develop a negative view of themselves, often seeing themselves as worthless.

 This negative self-perception grows stronger with time and starts to encompass negative expectations for the future.
-In time, this gives in to self-harming behaviors.
+In time, this gives in to self-injurious behaviors.

-Interestingly, the hopelessness theory was developed as a response to limitations in Seligman’s (1972) “Learned Helplessness” (read about Seligman’s highly interesting experiment on dogs) theory of depression.
+Interestingly, the hopelessness theory was developed as a response to limitations in Seligman’s (1972) “Learned Helplessness” (Seligman’s fascinating experiment on dogs) theory of depression.

 What is the effect of hopelessness?

-It impairs a person’s capacity to perceive themselves (self-perceptionthe image we hold of ourselves and our qualities), their surroundings, and other people.
-(Ali & Soomar, Journal of Neurology and Neuroscience, 2019).
+It can impair a person’s capacity to perceive themselves (self-perception, the image we hold of ourselves and our qualities), their surroundings, and other people.
+(Ali & Soomar, 2019).

 Hopelessness has also been suggested as a predictor of loneliness, especially in older adults (Juan, Iraida, 2022).